balaji-b-v/mm-dynamic-forms/README.md

 exception, unless you specify a key in the outer form's model as the [`ng-model`][] of the inner form).  **You _must_ initialize this parent model to an object, or your app will break.**

-If you specify a `template-url`, the `dynamic-form` directive will retrieve the form template via [`$http`][] and build out your form based on the response.
+If you specify a `template-url`, the `mm-dynamic-form` directive will retrieve the form template via [`$http`][] and build out your form based on the response.
 Currently, failure is silently ignored.
 This may change in a later release.